justsml/array-flashcards/PITCHME.md

 ## Utility Methods

-> Methods which inspect, change or return new arrays on the array from which they are called.
+> Inspect, change or return new array.

-* concat - returns a new array combining each argument (must be arrays) in sequence.
+* concat - new array by combining the array param(s).
-* join - returns a string, joined by the given string argument.
+* join - returns a string, with given string argument.
-* reverse - *modifies array in-place*
+* reverse - reverses *array in-place*
 * includes - returns a boolean
 * indexOf/lastIndexOf
 * Array.fill